enusbaum/ADNES/README.md

 public void Start()
 ```

-Once the emulator is started, it will begin processing the ROM and rendering frames to the specified `ProcessFrameDelegate`.
+As the emulator is running, Frames are processed and passed to the delegate as they become available.
+The delegate can then be used to display the frames in your own project.

 Player 1 Controller can be accessed via `public readonly IController Controller1` on the instance of `ADNES.Emulator`.